syncfusion-content/wpf-docs/wpf/SfChart3D/Overview.md

 * SfChart3D supports different type of [`Series`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.SfChart3D~Series.html) which can be used for different data visualizations.Each type of chart represents a unique style of representing data with more user friendly and greater UI visualization.

 * Supports several axes types which can be used with the charts.
 There are axes specialized for Numerical,          Category, DateTime, TimeSpan, Logarithmic scenarios.

+* SfChart3D supports DepthAxis (Z Axis) helps us to plot chart data based on X, Y and Z Co – ordinates.

 * Supports multiple axes that can be stacked and spanned for multiple panes.